 Fake financial news: what to look out for and how to stay safe

-Before making any investments, you need to be well informed and make sure that you don’t fall victim to fake news designed to influence your investment decisions.
-Fake financial news can be particularly sophisticated and harder to detect.
+Before making any investments, you need to be well informed and make sure that you don’t fall victim to fake news designed to influence your decisions.
+False financial news can be particularly sophisticated and hard to detect.
 But don’t panic! myLIFE will walk you through how to spot fake news and protect yourself.

 What to remember